Assassination of Henry IV: Francois Ravaillac

 Francois Ravaillac was born in Angoulême in 1578 to humble parents.
 He initially worked as a minor provincial lawyer.
 Due to debts, he was imprisoned by some of his creditors.
 During this time, he became radicalized.
-After his release, he joined the Feuillant Order, but was expelled again due to his hallucinations and eccentric behavior.
+After his release, he joined the Congregation of the Feuillants, but was expelled again due to his hallucinations and eccentric behavior.
 He tried to join the Society of Jesus, but was rejected again.
 He returned to his original profession as a lawyer, but was unable to secure a decent livelihood.
 Ravaillac was falsely accused of involvement in a murder but acquitted.
 Due to the debts he had accumulated for his defense, he was thrown back into prison.
 There he developed the delusional belief that he was destined to serve as the pope's most important protector.

 Prelude

 After the death of the last Duke of Jülich-Kleve-Berg on March 25, 1609, a dispute arose over his succession, as there were no direct heirs.
 Several European powers, including Spain and the Habsburgs, had a keen interest in this region, as it was strategically important and played a key role in controlling the Rhine areas.
 Henry IV saw this crisis as an opportunity to weaken Habsburg supremacy in Europe and to act as protector of the Protestant princes in the Holy Roman Empire.
 By early May, preparations for the campaign were already in full swing, and Henry had mobilized a large army.

 Back in December 1609, Ravaillac had tried unsuccessfully to speak to Henry IV while he was traveling through Paris.
 Later, in Angoulême, Ravaillac heard rumors that the king was planning to support the Protestants in Germany against the pope.
 It was said that the papal legate had threatened excommunication, to which Henry allegedly replied that his predecessors had placed the popes on their thrones and that he could depose them if he were excommunicated.
 These rumors led to further mental instability and made him believe that it was sacrilegious to oppose the Pope.
 When he returned to Paris in April 1610, he spoke with the king's troops, who expressed their willingness to fight against the pope – something he found unbearable.
 Convinced that the Pope was God and God was the Pope, Ravaillac decided to assassinate the king.
 Shortly after his return to Paris, Ravaillac took a knife from an inn and kept it hidden in his pocket for three weeks while he waited for the right moment to fulfill his supposedly divine mission.

 Despite his intentions, he could not bring himself to do so and decided once again to return to Angoulême.
 On his way there, he passed a crucifix near Étampes.
 The sight of Christ on the cross, crowned with thorns, struck him deeply, as if it were reproaching him for his lack of courage and loyalty.
 Overwhelmed by this impression, he immediately turned back and arrived in Paris shortly before the queen's coronation, which was scheduled for May 13.